geekosaurusR3x/WorkingStargateMk2Raspi/Readme.md

 And, of course, download a video you'd like for the screensaver.
 You can name it "SGCSpinningLogoAnimation.mp4" and drop it into the "web" folder, or if it's named something else, edit the VideoScreensaver.sh script to use your correct filename.

+### Network

+Nat the port 24801 on your routeur to your stargate

 ### That's it!